-Most modern vehicles have an anti-lock braking system, which allows you to steer as your brakes are engaged.
+Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
-If any of these brake systems is worn out, bringing your car into Chamberlin Automotive for an inspection before its condition worsens is crucial.
+It is important to bring your car into Chamberlin Automotive for a routine inspection of each brake system to prevent any major problems.
 These brake systems are:

 Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
 This is called a “disc brake.”
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

 Drum Brakes - Some cars have disc brakes on all four wheels while others have disc brakes on their front wheels and drum brakes on their back wheels.
 Instead of the disc and brake block, drum brakes have shoes inside the hollow wheel hub that press outward.
 As the shoes push into the wheel, friction slows you down.